markjdod/interview-robot/README.md

 -

 ## Future Work
 - Better validation, especially around the Commands.
-Ideally better build time validation as well.
+Could use Regex (though wanted to focus on task, and less on fighting with Regex!).
 - Better handling of the inputs (they have to space & comma perfect at the moment)
 - Further refactoring potentially.
 The move Forward section in moveRobot.js is rather ugly, and it can probably be refactored a little more (though the times I was playing with it, it lost its readability).
 Rotate Left & Right could probably also be made common.
 - More Unit tests.
 There's nothing on Main.js at the moment, and I mostly follow many of the happy paths.